 Level 10: Transfer the most beautiful plant

-Plant your African marigold next to carrots, parsley, and/or kale plants.
-It protects the first 2 nematodes in the soil mix.
+Plant it near carrots, parsley, and/or cabbage plants.
+It helps protect the first two from nematodes in the mix.

 African marigold just transplanted into a Makkelijke Moestuin garden box